 My family too was planning to have the Onam Sadya outside at a restaurant since everybody wanted to take some rest and watch some of the latest movies on the TV.

 But then I was totally against outside food at least on this day.
 The reason was simple.
 I wanted to feel that old tradition.
-At least on this day, I wanted to be old fashioned.
+At least on this day, I wanted to be old-fashioned.

-In today’s hustle and bustle of the city life, nobody has the time to spend a few minutes with each other, which I feel is the main reason for the poor relationships within a family.
+In today’s hustle and bustle of city life, nobody has the time to spend a few minutes with each other, which I feel is the main reason for the poor relationships within a family.
 I felt that making the Sadya at home and serving it to everyone in the family will be a nice way to bring everybody together and spend a few hours together on the dining table.
-I felt I had to take the responsibility of doing this.
+I felt I had to take responsibility of doing this.
 And so I did!!

 Everything went very well, our relatives and friends came and they really enjoyed the food.

 There were no television or, movies.
-But a few hours of interesting stories from each other, jokes, songs and some nice feeling of togetherness.
+But a few hours of interesting stories from each other, jokes, songs, and some nice feeling of togetherness.

 There were a lot of people in the family who supported me and the credit has to go to each and every one of them.